tobyweed/MobileLighting/README.md

 Next, update the Yaml files with the parameters you will use for the scene.
 Some important parameters to consider changing:
 1. sceneSettings.yml:
     * minSWdataPath: enter the path to the min SW data file here.
 This is important for structured lighting capture, as the program will try to read the data at this path to determine what structured lighting patterns to display on the projectors.
+Note, 8/22/20: we only ever use the same file, so this should be changed.
     * struclight (exposureISOs & exposureDurations): these parameters contain lists of numbers which set the exposures taken for structured lighting.
 It is good for these to have a wide range, as that'll make the system do better with particularly dark or light surfaces, but it is also important to note that the larger the list of exposures, the longer the already time-consuming structured lighting capture step will take.
     * ambient (exposureISOs & exposureDurations): another pair of lists which determine the exposures of images to be taken, in this case for ambients.
 Since ambient image capture doesn't take long, this list can be longer.
 Note that ISOs may not need to vary (durations are more important to change) and that the durations should be varied on a log scale (e.g. 0.01, 0.1, 1.0 or  Or 0.01, 0.03, 0.1, 0.3, 1).
     * robotPathName: this will be used to try and automatically load the correct robot path to the Rosvita server.
 Once you have set the robot path on the server, make sure to enter its name here.
     * focus: this parameter, ranging from 0.0 to 1.0 where 0.0 is close and 1.0 is far, sets the camera focus when the app starts.
 The focus then remains fixed for the entire capture session.
 This should be initially established with both apps running by tapping the phone screen to focus on the scene, then using `readfocus` and pasting the focus value into the sceneSettings file.
-1. calibration.yml:
-    * Alpha parameter: the free scaling factor.
-If -1, the focal lengths of the camera are kept fixed when computing the projection matrices.
-If 1, the rectified images are decimated and shifted so that all the pixels from the original image are retained in the rectified image -- focal lengths get reduced in the process.
-If 0, the received pictures are zoomed and shifted so that only valid pixels are visible -- focal lengths get increased in the process.
-    * Resizing factor: determines how much to resize the image by on rectification.
-For example, "2" will zoom the image by 100%.
-    * There are also a number of parameters (Num_MarkersX, Marker_Length, Num_of_Boards, Num_MarkersY, First_Marker) which the program uses to generate calibration matrices based on the positions of ArUco or chessboards in calibration images.
-These need to be changed whenever the board(s) being used for calibration are changed.
+Note, 8/22/20: Usually, the iPhone focus gets set to a slightly higher value than listed here.
+Make sure to check for stability using **readfocus**.

 ##### Scene selection
 The system has a few limitations and caveats to be considered when taking a scene: